WHAT HILLEL HAS TO OFFER

 Student Leaders: 7 executive board members and 15 assembly members

 Assembly: Each assembly member runs their own subgroup yet is still a part of the overall Hillel Leadership.
-They plan and put on weekly events, help make decisions for Hillel, and oversee their own boards.
+They plan and host weekly events, help make decisions for Hillel, and oversee their own boards.

 Professional Staff: Our 7 professional staff members work alongside the student leaders as well as the general student population to meet the needs of our students.